-The launch of the new Fund for an Inclusive California is being designed to enable greater strategic coordination, leverage new resources, continue shared learning, and help lift up best practices for:
+F4ICA is a pooled fund made up of diverse foundations that are committed to racial and economic justice and dedicated to supporting community-driven solutions.
+The launch of the next phase of the Fund for an Inclusive California is being designed to enable greater strategic coordination, leverage new resources, continue shared learning, and help lift up best practices for:

 - Building power in low-income communities and communities of color